 In contrast, the Apex has a lining of bristles and rubber stirps in the back roller.

-As per Shark, the new PowerFins roller makes continuous cleaning contact with carpets and bare floors as compared to bristle rollers that leave cleaning gaps in the cleaning path.
+Shark claims that the new PowerFins roller makes continuous cleaning contact with carpets and bare floors compared to bristle rollers that leave cleaning gaps in the cleaning path.

 So, how effective is the new DuoClean head than the previous one?
 We’ll discuss that in the cleaning performance section.

-It may seem insignificant, however, a wide cleaning head does reduce the time and effort needed for cleaning large surface areas.
+It may seem insignificant; however, a broad cleaning head reduces the time and effort needed to clean large surface areas.

 Dust Bin Capacity

-The Vertex AZ2002 has a slightly bigger dust canister of 1 quart, 0.12-quart larger than the Apex.
+The Vertex AZ2002 has a slightly larger dust bin of 1 quart, 0.12-quart bigger than the Apex.
 Again, it may seem less, but this nitty-gritty can lead to inconvenience over the long run.

-Speaking of the similarities, both models have a lot of similar features discussed below.
+Speaking of the similarities, both the Shark Vertex and Apex have a lot of similar features discussed below.

 Both vacuums have an anti-hair wrap brushroll that actively removes hair tangles from the rollers.
 However, the no-hair wrap mechanism differs in each model.

-In the Apex AZ1002, there’s a comb behind the back roller to remove the hair tangles and suck them into the bin.
+In the Shark Apex, there’s a comb behind the back roller to remove the hair tangles and suck them into the bin.

 In contrast, the PowerFins in the Vertex seems to do the job of removing the hair wraps.

-The powered lift away is an innovative and useful feature that comes in many Shark upright models.
-Both the Vertex and Apex have this feature, which adds to the versatility for an all-round cleaning.
+The powered lift away is an innovative and valuable feature in many Shark upright models.
+Both Vertex and Apex have this feature, which adds to the versatility of whole-house cleaning.

-Anti Allergen Complete Seal System With HEPA Filtration
+Anti Allergen Complete Seal System With HEPA Filter

 Active Glide Technology